meilisearch/meili-aoc/README.md

 --- Day Meili ---

-Hey @scotow,

 🎅 Santa needs your help once again to save this festive moment 🎄

-Since there are so many kids every year, Santa needed a machine that creates a route to go from santa's house to any kids adresse in an efficient way.
-To do so, he bought the Gift-o-tron-3000 machine.
-Santa could already see it!
-With all that time saved, they'll be able to enjoy many more cookies left by the kids, and finish a glass of milk or two as well!
+With the world population officially hitting 8 billion people, Santa's job isn't getting easier.
+Enter the ✨Gift-o-tron-3000✨ Santa could already see it!
+Using all the saved time to enjoy many more cookies left by the kids, and maybe finish a glass of milk or two as well!
 The perfect Christmas all around...
 Or so it should have been.

-Unfortunately, the mean, shady and sly elf merchant of this machine, "forgot" to mention that the **Gift Positioning System** (GPS) of the machine  significantly slows down with the number of kids increasing.
+Unfortunately, the shady elf merchant of this machine, "forgot" to mention that the **Gift Positioning System** (GPS) of the machine  significantly slows down with the number of kids increasing.

-Luckily, we can provide our own GPS algorithm in the Gift-o-tron-3000.
-Lucky indeed, you know your way around a code.
+Luckily, we can provide our own GPS algorithm to the Gift-o-tron-3000!
+Lucky indeed, you know your way around code.
 They don't call you the sharpest coder of the North Pole for nothing!

 All the kids of the world and Santa themself are counting on you!
 Let operation SOS GPS begin ✨

-The kids adress list looks like that:
+The kids address list looks as follows:
 ```
 tamo - RLRLR
 loic - RLLL